mongodb-partners/MongoDB_Fabric_Mirroring/README.md

 This project is for the L1 Connector which can replicate MongoDB Atlas Data with Microsoft Fabric One Lake in real time.
 It requires two main steps:
 1. Creating the Fabric mount point also called Landing Zone or MirrorDB
-2. Deploy Code to run in an App service using `Deploy to Azure` button below or to a VM by cloning the Git repo and running the `app.py` script
+2. Deploy Code to run in an App service using `Deploy to Azure` button below or to a VM by cloning the Git repo and running the `app.py` script.
 One started, app will continously keep track of the changes in MongoDB Atlas and replicate them to the MirrorDB created in Step 1.

 # Step1: Fabric Mount Generation